palpen/ProgrammingNotes/docker.md

 # Useful Docker commands

-1. Active docker containers: `docker ps`
+1. List active docker containers: `docker ps`
 2. Open multiple terminals on a docker container: `docker exec -it <container name> bash`
 	- You can get container name from `docker ps`
 3. How to get access to data in the host from inside a container